 The International Bible Study Commentary will promote personal Bible study and spiritual growth in relationsship with Jesus Christ, our Lord and Savior.
-International Bible Study Commentary materials can be used in home study and mid-week Bible study groups, and in Sunday schools for adults and youth.
-Many teachers read the International Bible Lessons on Sunday mornings to their class as a summary.
+International Bible Study Commentary materials are FREE and can be used in home study and mid-week Bible study groups, and in Sunday schools for adults and youth.
+Many teachers read the International Bible Lessons on Sunday mornings to their class as one focal point in the lesson.
 Others study the International Bible Study Commentary to prepare for midweek and home Bible studies and Sunday school classes.
-Some close their Bible study with the prayer through the Bible lesson as they teach their class to practice praying through the Bible.
+Some close their Bible study with the prayer through the Bible Lesson as they teach their class to practice praying through the Bible.

 The writer of the International Bible Study Commentary believes in Historic Biblical Christianity and that the Bible is true in all that it affirms (an explanation often used by the late Dr. Francis A. Schaeffer to describe his belief about the truth of the Bible).
 Many of the Bible commentaries, Bible lessons, books, and other materials written by L.G.
 Parkhurst, Jr. are available on The Parkhurst Group website and elsewhere, and these resources include these facts of faith: Jesus Christ is the Son of God (fully God and fully man), Jesus died on the cross so God could be just and merciful when He forgives all who believe in Jesus Christ as their Lord and Savior, Jesus rose from the grave on the third day, Jesus ascended into heaven and sits at the right hand of God where He reigns as King of kings and Lord of lords, Jesus is coming again according to His Father's perfect timing, Jesus Christ grants eternal life and fills with the Holy Spirit all who will trust in Him for salvation.